holestine/PythonDemos/fraud/README.md

 # Description
 This code comes from [jeffprosise](https://github.com/jeffprosise/Deep-Learning/blob/master/Fraud%20Detection.ipynb) shows how one can train a regression model to detect fraud in financial data.
+You'll need to extract the zip in the data folder.